google/coding-with-chrome/doc/MODES.md

 src/file/file_type.js

 ### Add file extension
-Add the offical file extension if you don't want to use the .cwc file format. src/file/file_extension.js
+Add the official file extension if you don't want to use the .cwc file format. src/file/file_extension.js

 ### Define a file_content_type